benallard/galileo/README.txt

     $ pip install galileo
     $ galileo

-.. note:: If you don't want to install this utility system-wide, you may want
+.. note:: If you don't want to install this utility system-wide, you
-          to run the commands in a virtualenv_, the functionnalities will not be affected.
+          may want to run the commands in a virtualenv_, the behaviour will not be affected.

 .. _issue10: https://bitbucket.org/benallard/galileo/issue/10
 .. _virtualenv: http://www.virtualenv.org